stephenyeargin/hubot-bcycle-finder/README.md

 ### Configuration

-The script has three environment variables.
+The script has two environment variables.

 - `BCYCLE_CITY` is the name of the BCycle city.
 - `BCYCLE_DEFAULT_STATIONS` is a comma separated list of integers of your preferred stations